CS279-2017/VU-Marketplace/README.md

 ###Events Received by Client from Server (Server -> Client)
+JSON object with parameters data and error will be passed in The data parameter will contain an object containing callback values returned by a successful method call, will be null if error
+The error parameter will contain the error message, will be null if successful

 1. register_email_address_response
     1. tells client that their email_address has been stored in database, now client must enter verification code and register account info